How I became a scribe

 How I became a scribe was a long and winding road with a bumpy start in high school…

 It was the early eighties.
-At Year 11 at St Mary’s College, Bendigo, Victoria, our Shorthand/Typing teacher rapped students over the knuckles with a ruler if they looked at the typewriter keys instead of up at the blackboard.
+In Year 10 at St Mary’s College, Bendigo, Victoria, our Shorthand/Typing teacher rapped students over the knuckles with a ruler if they looked at the typewriter keys instead of up at the blackboard.
 Nobody likes getting rapped over the knuckles.
 We all learned to touch-type.

-Learning to use the squiggly, phonetic language of Pitman’s Shorthand fascinated me in a way that learning French never had.
-I don’t think I told my friends at the time how much I loved shorthand because it wouldn’t have been cool but I really did love it, and so found it pretty easy to learn.
+The squiggly, phonetic language of Pitman’s Shorthand fascinated me in a way that French never had.
+I don’t think I told my friends at the time how much I enjoyed learning shorthand because it wouldn’t have been cool but I really did love it, and found it pretty easy to learn.

-Although I assumed I’d never need to use my typing or shorthand knowledge and after Year 11, hoped to never set eyes on a typewriter again, those shorthand/typing skills came in very handy later on.
+Although, after Year 11, I assumed I’d never need to use my typing or shorthand knowledge again and, in fact, hoped to never set eyes on a typewriter again, those shorthand/typing skills came in very handy later on.

-After a few years of working in different unskilled jobs (kitchen-hand, fruit-picker, waitress), I fell into a six-month shorthand-typist job with Broome Shire Council in the Kimberley, Western Australia who needed an extra admin person in their shire office and someone to scribe their council and committee meetings.
-Although I’d never worked as a scribe or typist before and had almost entirely forgotten everything I’d learned at school, I said I was confident I could brush up my skills and they gave me a chance.
+After a few years of working in different unskilled jobs (kitchen-hand, fruit-picker, waitress, clerk), I fell into a six-month shorthand-typist job with Broome Shire Council in the Kimberley, Western Australia who needed an extra admin person in their shire office and someone to scribe their council and committee meetings.
+Although I’d never worked as a scribe or typist before and had almost entirely forgotten everything I’d learned at school, I was confident I could brush up my skills and they gave me a chance.